 A thorough review of grammar, reading and discussion of texts; emphasis on the cultural background of German-speaking countries.
 Equivalent of German 230 and 240.
 German 246 fulfills the Humanities and Fine Arts Language requirement.

-German 285: Language Suite Conversation (both sem) (2 cred, with additional 1-cred Honors option)
+German 285: Language Suite Conversation (both semesters; 2 credits with additional 1-credit Honors option)

 Designed as part of the living-learning community in Thatcher Language House.
 Improves knowledge of the German language with emphasis on oral skills.
 Builds vocabulary, develops ability to understand and communicate more freely by focusing on social and cultural issues.
-(Fall 2009 Course Site: http://blogs.umass.edu/lktaylor/)
+For course activities see the Thatcher Blog: https://blogs.umass.edu/khicke/.

 German 297A: Crusades and the Image of Islam